emilyrosenberg/snowy-melt/README.md

 ### Current features

 Greeting <br>
-At the beginning of the game, the user inputs their name.
-Then they see a personalized greeting and an explanation of the rules.<br>
+At the beginning of the game, the user is introduced to the game's purpose and their goal.
+After they input their name, they see a personalized greeting, an explanation of the rules, and a prompt to press Enter to start the game.<br>

 Start <br>
 A random word/hint pair is pulled from the dictionary.
-The user sees the snowman character, underscores representing letters in the mystery word, a hint to help them guess, and a prompt to guess a letter. <br>
+The user sees the snowman character, the underscores representing letters in the mystery word, a hint to help them guess, and a prompt to guess a letter. <br>

 Play <br>
 When the user guesses a letter, the input is validated and the game provides feedback.
 If the letter is in the word, it is added to the board.
 If not, the snowman melts down one level. <br>